o3de/o3de.org/content/docs/user-guide/project-config/register-gems.md

 ![Download repository](/images/user-guide/project-config/register-gems/github-download.jpg)

-Simply unzip the folder once that it has been downloaded.
+Unzip the folder once it has been downloaded.

 {{< caution >}}
 Some repositories are using git lfs to store large files.
 In this case you shouldn't use the download button as files will be omitted, but rather perform a `git clone`.
 A similar setup can be seen [in this documentation](/docs/welcome-guide/setup/setup-from-github).
 A repository uses git lfs when it contains a `.gitattributes` file at the root.